 When it comes to the cloud, small- and medium-sized businesses (SMBs) are often presented with the choice of either a private or a public cloud.
 But there is a third option — a hybrid cloud.
 And this is the choice that provides SMBs with greater flexibility.
 How so?
 Read on to find out.

 Hybrid clouds are a combination of private and public clouds.
-In private clouds, data and applications that require tighter controls are hosted either internally or privately in an off-site facility.
-Meanwhile, public clouds are managed externally by third-party providers with the express purpose of reducing a company’s IT infrastructure.
+In private clouds, data and applications that require tighter controls are either internally or privately in an off-site facility.
+Meanwhile, third-party providers are in charge of public clouds with the express purpose of reducing a company’s IT infrastructure.

 Here are three significant advantages of hybrid cloud environments.

 Having the ability to choose between on-site or privately hosted cloud servers and public ones lets you pair the right IT solution with the right job.
 For example, you can use the private cloud to store sensitive files while utilizing more robust computing resources from the public cloud to run resource-intensive applications.

 Does your business struggle to meet seasonal demands?
 With a hybrid cloud solution, you’ll be able to easily handle spikes in demand by migrating workloads from insufficient on-premises servers to scalable, pay-as-you-go cloud servers whenever needed, without incurring extra hardware and maintenance costs.

 So if there are last-minute computing demands that your hardware can’t support or if you’re planning for future expansion, hybrid cloud solutions allow for on-demand increases or decreases in capacity.

 Last but not least are the security advantages of a hybrid cloud solution.
 You can host sensitive data such as eCommerce details or an HR platform within the private cloud, where it will be kept under close watch.
 Meanwhile, routine forms and documents can be stored safely in the public cloud.

 To set up a hybrid cloud model based on your SMB’s requirements and the providers available to you: